VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.DependencyInjection.Fluent.md

 ---
-uid: Ingot.Mediator.DependencyInjection.Fluent
+uid: Vesture.Mediator.DependencyInjection.Fluent
 summary: *content
 ---

-The namespace <xref:Ingot.Mediator.DependencyInjection.Fluent> provides a fluent API for configuring dependency injection for the mediator.
+The namespace <xref:Vesture.Mediator.DependencyInjection.Fluent> provides a fluent API for configuring dependency injection for the mediator.
 It allows developers to chain method calls to register handlers, middlewares, and pipelines with enhanced readability and ease of use.